William Hartnell – Dr. Who – 1963 to 1966

 The scale of the stories, and the sense of a gruelling slog rather than a fast-paced attempt to overcome overwhelming odds were harrowing – and they were meant to be.
 This was undoubtedly a reflection of the times – in the 1960’s our lives were nowhere near as comfortable and secure as they are today!
 The only exception was The Romans – Dr. Who’s only comedy.
 Writers Terry Nation and Dennis Spooner were both former comedy writers before they turned their hand to science fiction, and Hartnell was a veteran of various film comedies, including the first Carry On movie, Carry on Sergeant.

-Such was the success of Dr. Who, the BBC was allowed to close off part of London early one Sunday morning to film the Daleks Invasion of Earth.
+Such was the success of Dr. Who, the BBC was allowed to close off part of central London early one Sunday morning to film the Daleks Invasion of Earth.

 In his private life, William Hartnell was a kind, unassuming and gentle man.
 Although sceptical at first about the concept, he soon embraced his own invention and threw himself into it.
 When illness forced him to retire, he was genuinely disappointed at having to give up a role he loved.